SyedKhawarAli/syedkhawarali.github.io/index.md

 I received my Bachelor’s degree in Computer Science from the [University of Engineering and Technology, Lahore](http://www.uet.edu.pk/), in 2016.
 My final year project was centralized controlled automation system, in which I design and develope [android application](https://play.google.com/store/apps/details?id=com.support.android.iotechSvitch&hl=en) for this system.

+My interests are Application Development, Mobile Development and Data Science.

+## Projects

+### centralized controlled automation system

+A project on home/industrial automation system which provides a central system that can control and create communication between all aspects of house/industry using [android application](https://play.google.com/store/apps/details?id=com.support.android.iotechSvitch&hl=en), remote control and internet.
+Basic features includes Switching, Scheduling and Power consumption analysis of appliances

+### On-line Quiz system (website)

+A website that create, conduct and evaluate quiz for teachers and students.
+For this website I work as a front end developer And work on dreamware(software) for HTML, java Script, jQuery coding.
+I also work on wamp server for working on data base for website (e.g creating databases and tables and inserting data in tables)

+### Doctor Clinic website

+Website to maintain and analyze the doctor’s records.
+User can check doctors timing for hospital and personal clinic.I work as a front end developer and used Dreamware for programming purpose.

 ## Games